milesressler/mosaic-oms/README.md

   - Docker
   - Java
   - Node
-  - application.yml: add this file to the ./resources folder
+  - application-dev.yml: add this file to the src/main/resources folder

 ## Setup
-  - Make sure you have docker running
+  - Make sure you have Docker running
-  - ./gradlew bootRun
+  - Run: ./gradlew bootRun
-  - npm run dev from ./frontend to get a working app at http://localhost:5173
+  - Run: npm run dev from ./frontend to get a working app at http://localhost:5173